BrCOS/Challenge_30DaysOf_JavaScript/Day 05/README Day 05.md

 ## Day 05 - Functions Part 1

-Today is all about the basics, we'll be looking at:

 1. What Are Functions?
 2. Why Use Functions?
 3. No Input, No Return